 Reading the book inspired Barbara to get on a call with me.

 “The call was very encouraging,” she said.
 “I liked that you don’t tell us we have to do something.
-What you do is you make suggestions, you give us ideas, you give us questions to answer.”
+What you do is you make suggestions, give us ideas, and ask us questions to answer.”

 I invited Barbara to join the Writing Gym, and she accepted.
 Since then, we have been working together on her novel.
 Barbara enjoys the information and encouragement she get from the video modules on the Writing Gym website.
 She also loves the Salons, in which writers get together, write for 20 minutes based on a prompt, and share their writing with each other.

 “There’s no negativity in Salon,” Barbara said.
 “And you also get feedback on what other writers hear in your story.
 Some things you may not think are that important wind up being extremely important and that encourages me as a writer.”

 During one of the early Salons, Barbara wrote a piece that involved slavery, similar to the one her college professor had treated with disdain.
 As she shared it with the other writers, she braced herself for another barrage of negative feedback.

 “I thought, ‘Am I going to get slammed again?’”
 Barbara remembers.
 “But I wasn’t.
 I was encouraged, and that was beautiful.”

 Barbara said she has grown a great deal as a writer since joining the Gym.

 “I have added a lot more emotion in my stories, which, as a child growing up I was taught that I had to hold back,” she said.
 “But, as a writer, I have to look inside myself, think about what I am feeling.”

 Barbara’s writing is thriving.
 She credits her encouragement from me, and from her fellow “Gym Rats,” for helping her summon the courage to be vulnerable in her storytelling.